mi-ano/Password-Locker/README.md

  #### Password Locker
-This application allows a user to create an account.
-Login in and save their credentials for other accounts.
-They can display all accounts credentials at once, search for a specific account or even delete an account.
-Written in python and  accessed using the terminal.

-## Author
+## Created By
 Ryan Miano

+## Description
+Password locker is a python application run by the terminal that allows a user to store their personal details like the password, username, name and even email.